djzxz/test/README.md

 | ADS1015   | 12-bit    | 3300        |
 | ADS1115   | 16-bit    | 860         |

 The chip can be configured as 4 single-ended input channels, or two differential channels.
-As a nice bonus, it even includes a programmable gain amplifier, up to x16, to help boost up smaller single/differential signals to the full range.For more info see [ADS1015](https://www.adafruit.com/product/1083) [ADS1115](https://www.adafruit.com/product/1085)for more information about the hardware.
+As a nice bonus, it even includes a programmable gain amplifier, up to x16, to help boost up smaller single/differential signals to the full range.
+See [ADS1015](https://www.adafruit.com/product/1083) [ADS1115](https://www.adafruit.com/product/1085) for more information about the hardware.

 ![alt text](https://cdn-shop.adafruit.com/970x728/1083-00.jpg)
 ![alt text](https://cdn-shop.adafruit.com/970x728/1085-02.jpg)